nickklimkovich/team-4Front-temp/README.md

 6. In the new window, open any file with code.
 7. Select a piece of code you want to be explained.
 8. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
-9. Type `Ask Copilot to explain selection` and press Enter.
+9. Type `Debug UI Sentry error` and press Enter.
 10. An output channel named "Copilot Explanation" will open and display the response from Copilot.

+## Hints

+1. Command `git clean -xdf` might speed up the process.
+2. Claude Sonnet 3.7 showed itself as the most accurate model (but the slowest!)
+3. Make sure to close all files in VSCode because it might confuse model's context.